 - Workers may be observed communicating with others external to their workplace (contractors, others on site).
-This communication is respectful, clear and understanding is being checked. - There may be the opportunity to observe workers. - calling each other out/raising issues with each other about health and safety. - The interactions between leaders and workers demonstrate that the leader has cultivated a safe environment.
-This is observed through the way and frequency with which workers disagree, raise ideas and issues and interact with each other. - The work teams appear cohesive and well-functioning. - Workers are able to explain how they communicate with other workers, other locations and others who do not work directly for the business on health and safety matters. - Workers perceive that leaders communicate effectively and can give examples of when they have done this (this might include communication around changes in the business, different methods or tools for work, incidents that have occurred elsewhere in the business, or communication around how well the business is performing against goals). - Workers perceive that leaders listen to them when they communicate, and can give examples. - Workers can explain what information they need from others, and what they can and need to share with others external to the business. - Workers are able to explain the purpose and content of any documentation that may be available.
+This communication is respectful, clear and understanding is being checked. - There may be the opportunity to observe workers calling each other out/raising issues with each other about health and safety. - The interactions between leaders and workers demonstrate that the leader has cultivated a safe environment.
+This is observed through the way and frequency with which workers disagree, raise ideas and issues and interact with each other. - The work teams appear cohesive and wellfunctioning.

 A variety of methods for communication can be identified in the business.
 These may include verbal, written, electronic, pictorial.

 The methods are relevant to the nature of the work being undertaken.
 For example, information and communication that is used outdoors is likely to be different to that used in an office.
+However, common terminology or Industry terms are adopted by all staff to ensure communication is effective and relevant.

 Communication methods have been explored with some workers or the representatives to identify the most effective methods to use in particular circumstances.
-The methods of communication are easy for workers to use.
+The methods of communication are suitable for the work and enable workers to clearly understand important information.
+Processes to confirm messages and information will include time for workers to be followed up with timely responses to their queries.
 The communication methods and mechanisms for feedback extend to others including contractors, suppliers and those the business works with or alongside.

 There is a method for checking that communication is received and understood.
 The business actively encourages workers and representatives to suggest ways to communicate more effectively.

 Literacy, language, cultural diversity and levels of health and safety knowledge of the workers has been considered in communication content and delivery methods.